What are panelized homes and how are they built?

 The building process for panelized home kits

-3. Delivery: The panels are delivered to the site where the home will be built.
+4. Delivery: It can take 1 – 2 weeks, depending on your location, to deliver the panels to the site where the home will be built.

-4. Construction: The panels are assembled on the construction site foundation.
+5. Construction: The panels are assembled on the construction site’s foundation and usually completed in about 1 – 3 weeks.

 Cost of panelized homes

-The costs of panelized home kits vary depending on the kit, whether you assemble it yourself, and your location.
-On average, a panelized home kit can cost between $30 and $65 per square foot to build, but you'll need to spend more for labor if you don’t assemble it yourself.
+The cost of panelized home kits varies depending on the kit’s specifications, whether you assemble it yourself, and your location.
+On average, a panelized home kit can cost between $40 – $60 per square foot.
+If you choose to hire someone to assemble the kit, it can cost about $130 per square foot.

 Panelized homes vs. modular homes vs. manufactured homes